gladieschanggoodluck/FIFA_Bokeh_study/README.md

 ## To run the full application for yourself,
 ## make sure you have Bokeh installed ( using pip install bokeh),
 ## download the bokeh_app.zip folder from GitHub, unzip it,
-## open a command window in the directory, and type bokeh serve --show bokeh_app.
+## open a command window in the directory, and type bokeh serve --show bokeh_app